grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 		* "No. The Funny thing is, I don't think he even really cares.
 He definitely knew while it was happening, and didn't make a big deal of it.
 It was only later that he tracked me down in a bar.
 Came at me with a hatching in his one hand."
 		* "He came at you with a hatchet?"
 		* "yeah.
 But it was like he was just going through the motions.
 He said "you're going to die bloody son" but real flat like, you know?
 I think he just feels like avenging his wife's infidelity is just a way to layer some kind of meaning on his sad middle-aged life."
 	* It's possible this could be moved to the chase in the garbage patch.
-In which case, maybe Owen sees the sub with the ram coming into pylon city?
+In which case, maybe Owen sees the sub with the ram coming into stilt city?
-		* Doing it this way eliminates the possibility of Percy just leaving Owen on the dock at Pylon City
+		* Doing it this way eliminates the possibility of Percy just leaving Owen on the dock at Stilt City
 	* Hemi feeds Herschel on the table, maybe it pisses off Percy

 * [X] _something breaks that needs fixing_